 Asset Protection After a Lawsuit is Filed

 Can you engage in asset protection after a lawsuit is filed?
 We need to deal with the situation the way it is, not the way we wish it was.
 Your best defense, is offense.
 That said, the bottom line is this: yes, you can set up asset protection after a lawsuit is filed.
 But it is much better to do it before finding yourself in a situation where they are at the mercy of the courts.
-Consider an Asset Protection Trust as the best way to prevent financial loss, should you or your company get sued.
+Consider an Asset Protection Trust as the best way to prevent financial loss, should someone sue you or your company.
 Even better, you should open an Offshore Asset Protection Trust.
 By doing so, you put a qualified offshore trustee in place to shield your funds when someone sues you.

 Asset Protection After a Lawsuit is Filed